zeke-long/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc 0 - Setup.md

 The ceremony concludes with the judge calling forth a final few names—the ranger and Tiefling included—each left with something far more ambiguous than the others:

-"For March's Character something from this table and for Mia's Character, the same".
-It was said that there is something to do
+"For March's Character something from this table and for Mia's Character, the same.
+These relics are not mere gifts, but _keys_.
+Their true nature, Mister Aberford insisted, would only reveal itself at a place most dear to him—_the estate of Greystone Manor_, now in the care of Derek—where all will be made clear."

 ![[Arc A - Escape From Death House#^BarovianRelicsTable]]

 You can practically _feel_ the atmosphere shift as people start making their way to the side chamber—whispering, smirking, or shooting furtive glances at the few chosen beneficiaries.

+"And now I invite you to the celebration", the judge waves his arms and a curtain drops behind him revealing a wide reception hall.

 ### After Party